Chapter 4

 NARROWED MANDIBULAR RANGE OF MOVEMENT

 Soft foods also narrow the mandibular range of movement.
-Chewing pathways automatically widen in response to tough foods, while they stay close to the midline for simple mashing of softer foods.2 Experiments have shown that introducing experimental bite interferences cause narrowing of the mandibular range of movement, while eliminating bite interferences causes widening of the mandibular range of movement.
+Chewing pathways automatically widen in response to tough foods.2 Experimental bite interferences cause narrowing of the mandibular range of movement, while eliminating bite interferences causes it to widen.
 Pre-industrial human chewing ripped, tore, and crushed food in long gliding strokes that followed through to the opposite (non-working) side.
-In contrast, modern human chewing mashes food while keeping the mandible close to the midline; and the mandible often stops for about 100 msec at the end of the closing stroke.
-The illustration below is from a study comparing an Australian aborigine chewing pattern (on top) with a modern european chewing pattern (below).
+In contrast, modern humans mash most of our food, keeping the mandible opening and closing close to the midline, with the mandible often stopping completely for about 100 msec at the end of the closing stroke.
+In Aborigines, opening and closing movements rarely cross, while in modern humans they often cross.143 The illustration below is from a study comparing an Australian aborigine chewing pattern (on top) with a modern european chewing pattern (below).

-The same change has also been observed and recorded in a frontal view contrasting chewing pathways in modern adults (left below) with chewing pathways in young and middle aged Australian aborigines (center and right below).
-The chewing pathways of young aborigines are already flatter than those of modern adults, and adult aborigine chewing pathways are much flatter still.
+The frontal view below contrasts chewing pathways in modern adults (left below) with chewing pathways in young and middle aged Australian aborigines (center and right below).
 While the contact glide in Australian aborigines is about 3 to 4 mm long, the contact glide in modern Europeans is only about 1 mm long.3

 VERTICALIZATION OF STRUCTURAL COMPONENTS

-Since the expansion of the neurocranium occurs about 90% prenatally, most of its growth has been unaffected by our soft diets, but the weakening of our postural muscles has diminished the downward traction they exert on the cranium - making the cranial vault more affected by the circumferential expansion of the brain and less affected by the muscle tonus vertically.
-As a result, the cranium has become rounder.
-Long crania have become shorter, and wide crania have become narrower, with both dolichocephalics and brachycephalics normalizing to become more mesocephalic, much like infant skulls which have not yet been influenced by the pulls of the musculoskeletal system.5 Even the shapes of the orbits are probably affected.
-They have become less rectangular as their lateral borders have shifted inferiorly.
+Since the expansion of the neurocranium occurs about 90% prenatally, it is only slightly affected by the loss of bite forces.
+The pull of the jaw muscles downward on the sides of the cranium has decreased, - making the cranium rounder, because its growth is more affected by the circumferential expansion of the brain and less affected by vertical muscle tonus.
+Long crania have become shorter, and wide crania have become narrower, with both dolichocephalics and brachycephalics normalizing to become more mesocephalic, much like infant skulls which have not yet been influenced by the pulls of the musculoskeletal system.5

 INCREASED CRANIAL BASE ELONGATION